 Content marketing is a form of marketing that focuses on creating and sharing online content that is intended to connect with a target audience and generate interest in a brand.
 Generally, ranking high on Google is one of the primary goals of content marketing.

 Unlike traditional marketing, content marketing typically isn’t so blatantly promotional.
-Instead, the goal is typically to inconspicuously build a connection between your target audience and your brand by posting educational or otherwise useful content on your website, even though it isn’t about your brand specifically.
+Instead, the goal is typically to inconspicuously build a connection between your target audience and your brand by posting educational software development services or otherwise useful content on your website, even though it isn’t about your brand specifically.
 The content itself can be anything from informational blog posts to videos to social media posts.

 For example, a credit card company might post an article about how to manage your finances that targets the keyword “personal finance.”
 Although the article may not mention the company at all, by providing a useful article to its target audience, the company subtly builds a connection.
 If it’s able to rank highly for the keyword, it will also drive traffic to its site.